What Is a Backdoor Roth IRA?

 Typically, this involves paying a one-time tax on the amount to be converted.
 Because the transfer is considered income on that year’s taxes, some investors will do a series of backdoor Roth conversions over several years to avoid the additional income pushing them into a higher tax bracket.

-However, it’s also possible to contribute money to a traditional IRA and then, within the same tax year, convert that money to a Roth IRA without paying taxes on the conversion.
+However, it’s also possible to contribute pre-tax money to a traditional IRA and then, within the same tax year, convert that money to a Roth IRA without paying taxes on the conversion.
 In this case, you just wouldn’t write off the contribution to the traditional IRA on your tax return.

 Unlike traditional IRAs and 401(k)s, Roth retirement accounts are funded with after-tax funds.
-The trade-off is that Roth distributions are completely tax-free upon reaching 59 ½ years of age (so long as you’ve had an open Roth account for at least five years).
+The trade-off is that Roth distributions are completely tax-free upon reaching 59 1/2 years of age (so long as you’ve had an open Roth account for at least five years).
 Traditional IRA and 401(k) contributions, on the other hand, are tax-deductible while distributions are subject to income taxes.

 Considering taxes are historically low, it’s easy to see how a Roth IRA could pay off big.
 Especially if you expect to earn more at the time of withdrawal or believe taxes will be higher in the future.
 And with many of the provisions in the 2017 tax cuts set to expire in 2025—not to mention that the US national debt is at an all-time high—it’s not crazy to think that taxes may be higher in the future.

-However, not everyone is eligible to contribute to a Roth directly.
+But as mentioned, not everyone is eligible to contribute to a Roth directly.

 Beyond these respective amounts, you cannot contribute to a Roth IRA.
 However, even if you can’t make regular contributions, it is still possible to add funds via a backdoor Roth.